floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 - arbitrary width integers are the norm, not the exception
 - there is no concept of integer promotion in math expressions
-- assignment between different integer types is only allowed if no data loss can happen (otherwise an explicit cast is needed)
+- implicit conversion between different integer types is only allowed when no data loss can happen
 - mixing signed and unsigned values in expressions isn't allowed
 - overflow is checked in Debug and ReleaseSafe mode, but there are separate operators for wraparound